Since its introduction in 1963, the Porsche 911 has become an icon and permanent fixture in the makeup of the Stuttgart brand.

 The first Porsche for sale to the public, the 356 helped launch Porsche Konstruktionen GesmbH as a company in 1948.
 The first Porsche assembly plant was built in 1952, across the street from the company that built the steel body of the 356.
 The marque enjoyed a rise in notoriety and popularity, and began crafting its legacy.

 In 1964, the 356 was in desperate need of a redesign, and its successor launched one of the most successful model lines in history.
 Built as a larger, more comfortable and powerful successor, the 911 originally sported a flat, four-cylinder, boxer-style, air-cooled engine.
-In the 1984 911 3.2 Carrera, the engine was switched out for an air-cooled flat-six, which remained a fixture until 1998.
+In the 1984 911 3.2 Carrera, the engine was switched out for a Porsche air-cooled flat-six, which remained a fixture until 1998.

 While many versions of the 911 have emerged over the years, they have all been based on a few basic platforms.
 In 1999, Porsche continued building its cars with the flat-six engine, but introduced a liquid-cooled system.
 Before the introduction of the liquid engine cooling system, Porsche turbocharged and modified their engines in the 911 turbo and leaner, race-only versions like the RSR.